 In addition, Oregon has not reported their total tests in people units since December 2, 2020 and they indicated that they will not continue to report total tests in people, so we have removed any values in Total PCR tests (people) we previously carried over.

 On December 3, 2020, Oregon removed its total people tested metric, after adding total specimens on December 1.
-Because they did not provide a full timeseries of specimens, as of December 4, we switched our totalTestResults and Negative (people or cases) from people to specimens on December 2, 2020.
+Because they did not provide a full timeseries of specimens, as of December 4, we switched our totalTestResults from people to specimens on December 2, 2020, and stopped calculating Negative (people or cases).
 This causes an artificial increase of totalTestResults by 960,248 on that day.

 On December 1, 2020, Negative (people or cases) decreased by 3,258 from 968,686 to 965,428.
 Oregon did not post an explanation.
 Since